About the Course

 The Horticulture with Plantsmanship course integrates the management of plant collections with knowledge of plant distribution, classification, diversity, structure, identification, recognition and cultivation.
 Recent surveys have highlighted a future need for more people trained in botany who are able to identify and understand plants, and this course equips you to take advantage of this opportunity.

-Applicants must hold a minimum of 2 Scottish Higher's (CC)/1 A-Level Pass or equivalent qualificiation to include a science subject.
+Applicants must hold a minimum of 2 Scottish Higher's (CC)/A-Levels (DE) or equivalent qualificiation to include a science subject.

 Year one consists of the HNC Horticulture.
 In year two, you will specialise in subjects relating to the horticulture of botanic gardens by studying modules including Plant Classification and Systematics, Designing and Managing Plant Collections, Landscape Design History, Ecology and Conservation.